sbha/readdir_xl/README.md

 `dir_path <- "~/path/to/test_dir/"`

-In this example all the Excel files we're interested in have the same naming convention.
-We can use a regular expression to ensure we're reading only the files we need.
+In this example all the Excel files we're interested in have the same naming convention, so we can use a regular expression to ensure we're reading only the files we need.
 This is useful if there are files in the same directory that we don't want to read.
 In this case the files are named `sample_2019-01-09.xlsx`, `sample_2019-01-15.xlsx` and so on, but we could simply use `xlsx` if we knew we needed every Excel file, or leave that arguement empty if we knew the directory contained only Excel files.
 The regular expression can be defined as a variable:

 `re_file <- "^sample_[0-9]{4}-[0-9]{2}-[0-9]{2}\\.xlsx" `

-This regular expression will match file names that begin with `sample_`, then a date, and finally ends with the file extension `.xlsx`.
+This regular expression will match file names that begin with `sample_`, a date formatted as `xxxx-xx-xx`, and end with the file extension `.xlsx`.
 You can check that this matches all the files you're expecting with:

 `list.files(dir_path, re_file)`

-Next we can write the custom function that will read the individual Excel files and combine the different sheets within each workbook.
+Next we can write the custom function that will read the individual Excel files and combine the different sheets within each workbook into a single data frame.
 The two function inputs will be the path to the files, which was defined earlier with `dir_path` and then the individual file name itself.
-The function will read the individual file using `excel_sheets()`, get the individual sheet names with `set_names()` and set them as a variable called `sheet_name`, and then import the data from each sheet using `read_xlsx()` and `map_df()`. `mutate()` is used to set the file name as a variable so that we know which file the data comes from, and then `select()` rearranges the columns so that the file name and sheet names are the first two columns and `everything()` includes the rest of the columns without having to name them specifically:
+The function will read the individual file using `excel_sheets()`, get the individual sheet names with `set_names()` and set them as a variable called `sheet_name`, and then import the data from each sheet using `read_xlsx()` and `map_df()`. `mutate()` is used to set the file name as a variable so that we know which file the data comes from, and then `select()` rearranges the columns so that the file name and sheet names are the first two columns and `everything()` includes the remaining of the columns without having to name them specifically:

 ```
 read_sheets <- function(dir_path, file){